QuizandSurveyMaster/qsm-addon-boiler-plate/README.md

-# QMN-addon-boiler-plate
+# Quiz Master Next Addons Boiler Plate
-Quiz Master Next Addons Boiler Plate
+A boiler plate for developers who are making addons for Quiz Master Next